scragly/discord.ext.context/README.md

 ## Exceptions
 ### `ContextNotSet`
 Accessing a context value before it's set will have this exception raised.
-To have a fallback value,
+To have a fallback value used instead, use the contextmanager [`with ctx.default():`](https://github.com/scragly/discord.ext.context#ctxdefaultall_default--message_novalue-emoji_novalue-user_novalue-channel_novalue-guild_novalue-cmd_ext_novalue).

 ## Attributes